Tools5 min readby agent-kay

 tene init

-You will be prompted for a master password (twice). tene creates .tene/vault.db and prints a 12-word BIP-39 recovery mnemonic.
-Write the mnemonic down somewhere safe — if you ever lose the password, this is the only way back.
+You will be asked for a master password (twice). tene creates .tene/vault.db and prints a 12-word BIP-39 recovery mnemonic.
+Write the mnemonic down somewhere safe.
+If you ever lose the password, this is the only way back.

 Under the hood: